Last Updated on May 20, 2022

 Microscopic Composition of Articular Cartilage

-The tissue is composed of a relatively small number of cells and abundant extracellular matrix.
+The tissue is composed of a relatively small number of cells and an abundant extracellular matrix.
 Chondrocyte activity is necessary for the synthesis of the matrix and probably its physiologic degradation and removal.

 The matrix is responsible for maintaining the homeostasis of the environment and is the main component providing the biomechanical properties of the articular cartilage.